-- Wrap your arm around the opponent’s neck, and settle a solid grip.
+- Wrap your arm around the opponent’s neck, and settle for a solid grip.

 - Squeeze slowly to finish the Arm choke submission, and wait for the tap!

-The BJJ side mount is among the suitable positions that give the practitioner many jiu-jitsu attacks opportunities like arm triangle.
-The main question here is, how to do arm triangle choke from the side control?
+Side control is among the suitable positions that give the practitioner many attack opportunities, such as an arm triangle.
+The main question here is, how to do arm-triangle choke from the side control?

 The arm triangle’s setup from the side mount is almost like the one from the mount.
 Here are the main steps: